 1/4 to 1/2 teaspoon ginger paste or fresh grated ginger, or 1/4 tsp dried ginger

 1/4 to 1/2 teaspoon chili paste, or sriracha or other hot sauce

 1/4 to 1/2 a red bell pepper, sliced into thin slivers

-1 teaspoon salt-free seasoning, such as Mrs. Dash
+1 teaspoon seasoning blend, such as Mrs. Dash.

-Sprinkle the shrimp, in a separate bowl, with salt-free seasoning and some hot sauce or paste.
+Sprinkle the shrimp, in a separate bowl, with salt-free seasoning and some hot sauce or chili paste.

-When green beans are tender, in just a few minutes, drop the thawed shrimp into the mix, and stir until everything is warmed through.
+When green beans are tender, in just a few minutes, drop the thawed shrimp into the mix, and stir until everything is warmed through, and shrimp are pink.
 This should only take two or three minutes.
 Any longer, and you’ll end up with rubbery shrimp!

 Sprinkle with salt, if needed, and stir in.